Leo70kg/engine/doc/Multitexture.md

 they said, "all games will look equally good, and then gameplay will rule the marketplace."
 In May, 1998, these words bear a whiff of truth: games without new graphics technology regularly blow people away simply by supporting 3DFX.
-This will change utterly upon the release of id software’s "Quake 3", the first computer game engine known to grudgingly accept 3DFX as a minimum requirement.
+This will change utterly upon the release of id software's "Quake 3", the first computer game engine known to grudgingly accept 3DFX as a minimum requirement.

 Light mapping is one Quake technology that changed the computer game industry